hypnos-toolkit/hypnos-board/README.md

 # Compatibility

-The board has been successfully tested with the following microcontroller boards:
+The board has been successfully tested on the following microcontroller boards:
 * Arduino UNO R3
 * SeeedStudio LinkIt One
-* Particle Photon (via Shield-Shield adapter)
+* Particle Photon (via a Shield-Shield adapter)